Red Flags in Dating: When to Trust Your Gut Feeling

 Why Your Gut Speaks Before Your Mind Does

 That tightness in your chest when he calls?
 Your body speaking.
 That sense of relief when he cancels plans?
 Also your body trying to tell you something real.
 That little flutter of dread when you see his name pop up on your phone?
 Something in you tightening, protecting, sending you a signal.
-When you trust your gut feeling in dating, you’re not being emotional or dramatic.
-You’re listening to a knowing that’s deeper and faster than logic.
-Your intuition in relationships is your whole self keeping you aligned with what actually works for you, with what honors who you are.

 Five Red Flags Your Intuition Is Trying to Show You